 Commencement is the ceremony where graduating students receive their diplomas.
-It is held once a year in May.
 It is open to all students who graduated in the previous Summer, Fall and Spring terms.
 At the appropriate time in the Spring Semester, the University publishes all information about Commencement and related graduation events on the High Point University homepage.